Network Topology

 Topology = Physical Layout

-Students sometimes confuse logical topology (how data flows) with physical topology (how cables are arranged).
-A network can be physically a star but logically a ring (e.g., Token Ring).
+Students sometimes confuse logical topology (how data logically flows between devices) with physical topology (how the physical cables are actually arranged).
+For example, a network can be wired physically as a star using a central hub, but function logically as a ring passing tokens.

 Tasks

-Draw diagrams for bus, ring, star, and mesh topologies.
+Draw block diagrams for bus, ring, star, and mixed topologies, clearly labeling central devices and terminators.

 A school has 3 computer labs with 15 computers each.
-Recommend a topology for each lab and explain your choice.
+Recommend a physical topology for each lab and explain your choice based on reliability, hardware needs, and Cambridge A Level standards.

-Compare bus and star topologies in terms of cost, reliability, and scalability.
-Which would you recommend for a growing business?
-Why?
+Compare bus and star topologies in terms of cost, reliability, and security.
+Which would you strongly recommend for a rapidly growing e-commerce business?
+Justify your architectural decision.

 Self-Check Quiz

-Q1: Which topology has a single point of failure at the central device?
+Q1: Which topology has a single point of failure at the central switch, but is the most reliable and common layout in offices?

-Q2: In which topology does data travel in one direction?
+Q2: In which topology does data inherently travel in one direction to completely avoid data collisions?